 E had always been somewhat enigmatic for me in a manner I found hard to explain.
-In general, he was an open book: always down to share whatever salacious and wild story had happened to him from the night before, always unfiltered and uncensored, game to talk about anything from his kids to his cordial yet strained relationship with his kids’ mother, to the women he was currently sleeping with, to his shortfalls, to private details about his work.
-He could always make fun of himself even on the most damaging points, he was always the biggest flirt.
-He wore his demeanour -the smoothness of a laid back city playboy – on his sleeve rolled up for all to see; sure, he was over forty now and shouldn’t be partying so hard, sure he should be a better father figure to his kids, but this was his life and to hell what stuffy prudes with a stick up their ass think.
-And it worked -people loved him, you most of all since you looked him as a mentor, the person who believed in your work when you were nobody in this sprawling city.
+In general, he was an open book: always down to share whatever salacious and wild story had happened to him from the night before with a laid back ease that almost bordered on humility, always unfiltered and uncensored, game to talk about anything from his kids to his cordial yet strained relationship with his kids’ mother, to the women he was currently sleeping with, to his shortfalls, his failures, to private details about his work.
+He could always make fun of himself even on the most damaging points, he was always the biggest flirt whose spell from which I could never fully unwind, even after months and months of practice.
+He wore his demeanour -the smoothness of a laid back city playboy – on his sleeve rolled up for all to see; sure, he was over forty now and shouldn’t be partying so hard, sure he should be a better father figure to his kids, but this was his life and this was how he was going to live it.
+He was crafting tacit cultural history: how to be the unassuming rockstar, hacker of cultural waves.
+I loathed him but I couldn’t fully let him go.
+And it worked.
+People loved him, you most of all since you looked him as a mentor, the person who believed in your work when you were nobody in this sprawling city.
 What is a god if not simultaneously revered, feared, and resented?
-Yet there was always this feeling at the back of my head that his closest held secrets were impenetrable, that his refusal to apologize for anything and change his lifestyle bordered on a refusal for self-reflection, a quiet sign of denial of brewing conflicts in the undercurrents.
+Yet there was always this feeling at the back of my head that his closest held secrets were impenetrable, that his refusal to apologize for anything or to change his lifestyle bordered on a refusal for self-reflection, a quiet sign of denial of brewing conflicts in the undercurrents.
 And because these latter suspicions kept coloring the way I viewed him, I always kept a calculated distance from him.

 My eyes go cold for a moment but nobody catches it in the moment they swivel their heads at me.
 And immediately, I am on; I’m smirking my signature smirk, glass in hand, sitting straight with my hair tousled neatly behind my shoulders.
 Everyone in the room is your friend, and by extension, my friends of course.

 “Okay, give me a moment.
 I’ve got to think of a good one.”
 I say playfully, and pause to think.
+I purse my lips for good measure.
 “Hmmm… okay… I got it.”